Hint: It’s not quite vindication for President Trump.

 Latest in The Russia Connection

-The special counsel's office has filed a superseding criminal information in the case against Paul Manafort.
-The document is available here and below.
-The plea agreement and statement of offense are also available below.
+The special counsel's office has filed its sentencing memo in the case of Michael Flynn.
+The memo is available here and below.
+A redacted addendum is available as well.

 It’s a good thing I’m not a federal judge.

 It’s a really good brief.
 It spells out extensive cooperation.
 And it offers more details on President Trump’s conduct.

 The president's former lawyer Michael Cohen has filed his sentencing memorandum in the U.S. District Court for the Southern District of New York regarding his guilty plea with the special counsel's office.
 The document is available here and below.

 What the criminal information tells us, and the big questions it leaves unanswered.

 The Associate Press reports that on Thursday morning, former Trump lawyer Michael Cohen pleaded guilty in the Southern District of New York to making false statements to Congress related to his involvement in real estate deals in Russia on behalf of Donald Trump.
 At the hearing, Cohen's lawyer told the judge that his client was entering a plea agreement with Special Counsel Robert Mueller.